|

-Western France with its Atlantic coast is an excellent holiday area
+Western France with its Atlantic coast is an excellent holiday area with

-through rolling hills and steep gorges; perfect for swimming and easy canoeing.
+and steep gorges; perfect for swimming and easy canoeing.
+The small friendly towns

-The small friendly towns have narrow picturesque streets and Romanesque
+have narrow picturesque streets and Romanesque churches.
+Most of France's great

-churches.
-Most of France's great wines are grown here, especially the fine wines
+wines are grown here, especially the fine wines of the Medoc, the land behind the

-of the Medoc, the land behind the port of Bordeaux.
-Plenty of opportunities for
+port of Bordeaux.
+Plenty of opportunities for vineyard tours and tastings.

 Activities in Western France: